NRI’s guide to selling property in India

 3. Tax Returns- If the NRI has been earning money from the property, tax returns for the ownership period should be kept handy.

-4. Address Proof- Documents in support of address in India and abroad have to be provided.
-This includes ration card, telephone bills, electricity bills, life insurance policy statements, aadhar card etc.
+4. Address Proof- Documents in support of addresses in India and abroad have to be provided.
+This includes ration cards, telephone bills, electricity bills, life insurance policy statements, Aadhar cards etc.

 Category: NRI,